1991 Great Plains tornado outbreak: Event narrative

 In the unstable atmosphere between those two boundaries, surface dewpoints rose above 60 F. Abundant sunshine contributed to destabilization as lifted indices topped -12 from central Oklahoma into central Kansas and convective available potential energy reached 4,000 J/kg.
 A minimal capping inversion existed across Oklahoma even during the morning, and tornado-producing storms first developed across western Oklahoma around sunrise.
 These storms weakened as they moved northeast into Kansas.
 Back to the west, the dryline progressed rapidly eastward but began to slow precipitously during the afternoon.
 Attempts at thunderstorm development along this feature initially failed.
 At 17:10 UTC (12:20 p.m.
 CDT), the National Weather Service issued a particularly dangerous situation tornado watch, warning of the potential for multiple strong to violent tornadoes.
 This would be one of 24 convective watches issued during the day.
 Despite early failure at convective initiation, supercell thunderstorms rapidly erupted along the dryline during the afternoon as the jet streak propagated into the Great Plains, resulting in a regional outbreak of tornadoes stretching from Texas to Iowa.
-Violent tornadoes were concentrated in southern Kansas and Oklahoma, although intense tornadoes were also observed in Iowa, Texas, and Nebraska.
+Violent tornadoes were concentrated in southern Kansas and northern Oklahoma, although intense tornadoes were also observed in Iowa, Texas, and Nebraska.